livefreensmart/moderation-guidelines/categories/graphics.md

 Provide as much information as you can.
 Try to be helpful.
 Do not compare to other's works.
-Except plagiarism all the other rules count as soft rule, you should warn user about these for their first mistake.
-If it's keep recurring you should reject contribution.

 #### Requirements For Logo Contributions
 - One Color Version to see if logo-mark is powerful and noticeable enough even without any effects